cncf/devstats.archive/docker/README.md

 - Use `./docker/docker_publish.sh` to publish `devstats` image to the dockerhub.
 - Use `./docker/docker_remove.sh` to remove `devstats` docker image.
 - Use `./docker/docker_cleanup.sh` to remove all containers and do `docker system prune`.
+- Use `./docker/docker_remove_mapped_data.sh` to remove all data from directories shared between the host and containers.

 # ElasticSearch